Accelerated AI Logistics and Route Optimization

 AI Logistics and Route Optimization

-NVIDIA ReOpt™ is a route optimization software suite that uses GPU-accelerated logistics solvers relying on heuristics (tabu search, guided local search, ant colony, Lin-Kernighan), and optimizations (hyperparameters, batch processing) to calculate complex vehicle routing problem variants with a wide range of constraints.
-NVIDIA ReOpt provides a C++ and a Python interface that relies on NVIDIA® CUDA® libraries and RAPIDS™ primitives.
-Native support for distance and time matrices with asymmetric patterns enables a smooth integration with popular map engines.
+NVIDIA cuOpt uses GPU-accelerated logistics solvers relying on heuristics, metaheuristics, and optimization to calculate complex vehicle-routing-problem variants with a wide range of constraints.
+NVIDIA cuOpt provides a Python interface that relies on NVIDIA CUDA® libraries and RAPIDS™ primitives.
+Native support for distance and time matrices with asymmetric patterns enables smooth integration with popular map engines.
 Available on LaunchPad, NGC™, and all major public cloud platforms.

 Rerun models and adjust for changes like down drivers, inoperable vehicles, traffic/weather disruptions, and the addition of new orders—all within SLA time constraints.